Suzuki Carry: Suzuki Carry Futura/Suzuki Futura/Super Carry

 In April 1989, Suzuki reaches an agreement with Mitsubishi for joint development of light commercial vehicle in Indonesia.
 Those light commercial vehicles were later introduced as Suzuki Carry Futura (later just Suzuki Futura when the 'Carry' nameplate was dropped in 1994 to distinguish with the ST100 Suzuki Carry 1.0) and Mitsubishi Colt T120SS, the former debuted first in mid-February 1991.
 Instead of positioned as the successor of the older Carry ST100, the Futura was sold together as the bigger alternative of Carry in Indonesia and also available as 4-door van, wide deck truck with three-way opening and bare chassis.
 The bare chassis version is usually converted into a microbus by local bodybuilders, for use as an angkot, or share taxi like the older Carry ST100.
 Initially it has a 1,360 cc G13C engine with ST130/SL413 internal model codename.
 The engine was based on G13A engine but with bigger bore and developed exclusively for Futura.
 The engine's power was rated at 73 PS at 6000 rpm.
 The truck was also sold in Malaysia as Suzuki Futura, again without the Carry nameplate.
+As of April 1995, along with the ST100 Suzuki Carry 1.0, the Futura received update on the redesigned steering wheel with Suzuki S logo, as well as the usage of power steering on the Futura.

 A minor facelift occurred in August 1997 along with the introduction of the 1,590 cc G16A engine option (ST160/SL416); this puts out 80 PS.
-In the early 2000s, the 1,493 cc G15A engine (ST150/SL415) replaced both the 1.3 and 1.6 engines, as the Indonesian government imposed higher tax for engine above 1500 cc in 2000 and also as an efficiency strategy after the 1997 Asian financial crisis.
+In 2000, the 1,493 cc G15A engine (ST150/SL415) replaced both the 1.3 and 1.6 engines, as the Indonesian government imposed higher tax for engine above 1500 cc in 2000 and also as an efficiency strategy after the 1997 Asian financial crisis.
 The original, carburetted engine produces 77 PS at 6000 rpm.
-In March 2005, the 1.5 engine was upgraded to fuel injection rather than the earlier carburettor due the implementation of the Euro 2 emission standard, the cylinder head was also updated from 8 to 16-valve.
+In March 2005, the 1.5 engine was upgraded to fuel injection rather than the earlier carburettor due to the implementation of the Euro 2 emission standard, the cylinder head was also updated from 8 to 16-valve.
 This engine initially produced 87 PS, but later detuned to 79 PS.
 Two more facelifts occurred, in April 2010 and again in January 2017.
-The Futura (and the bigger APV-based Mega Carry truck) was discontinued in February 2019 due the implementation of Euro 4 emission standard and replaced by newer Carry (DC/DN61T) few months later.
+The Futura (and the bigger APV-based Mega Carry truck) was discontinued in February 2019 due to the implementation of Euro 4 emission standard and replaced by newer Carry (DC/DN61T) few months later.